 Welcome to the parish church of Landewednack: St Wynwallow in the Anglican Diocese of Truro and county of Cornwall England. we are a small congregation, generally evangelical, but with a fairly standard parish church style in our worship.
 We welcome families and all ages.
-We are, at the moment, in a period of 'transition' - our previous incumbent has recently retired and we are now beginning the process of working with the Diocese to replace him.
+We are, at the moment, part way through the 'On The Way' plan which is a new way of working as a whole Deanery, under the leadership of Rural Dean, Revd Heidi Huntley - see Get in Touch page.

 We have adopted the Diocesan Safeguarding Policy and all applicable people are compliance with this.
-Our Safeguarding Coordinator is Miss Ann Bradbury (01326 290719).
-Any queries or concerns may be made to the Safeguarding Coordinator or to the Rector as per the contacts page
+Our Safeguarding Coordinator is Miss Ann Bradbury (07894645437).
+Any queries or concerns may be made to the Safeguarding Coordinator or to the Rural Dean as per the Get in Touch page

 St Wynwallow is a traditional Anglican Church and is a grade 2 listed building.
 It was founded sometime in the sixth century, but nothing remains of the earlier building.
 The oldest existing part of the church is the Norman doorway; the rest of the church is fifteen century with some Victorian improvements and modern additions of electric organ and electric heating.
 It’s located in Church Cove, a sheltered valley that once was covered with Elm trees.
 Now that they are gone the Church is open to some fantastic views of the sea.